-The bridge is designed to support applications conforming to the documented CICS API specified in the CICS Application Programming Reference, subject to the restrictions described in "Link3270 programming considerations" on page 20.
+The bridge is designed to support applications conforming to the documented CICS API specified in the Application programming reference overview in CICS Application Programming, subject to the restrictions described in "Link3270 programming considerations" on page 20.
 To confirm whether the application (and associated vendor products used on the system) conform to this, the application should be run under the Passthrough application.
 There may be various routes through the program which use different EXEC CICS API commands.
 Each of these routes should be tested using the Passthrough.